kenjdavidson/lightspeed-coding-assessment/backend/booking_engine_rails/README.md

 # The Booking Engine challenge

 Golf clubs manage player reservations through our system.
-When a player wants to make a reservation, they request it through a booking engine.
+When a player wants to make a reservation, they request it through the booking engine.
 The system will then confirm if the submitted reservation is valid.

 Your mission today consists of building a simple booking application that